Happy birthday, Viktor Tsoi!

 – is one of the most iconic films of perestroika period, in which every character, every plot turn tunes in, incarnates, captures the spirit of the times.

-The film itself deserves a separate article, that is why here I will mention only Tsoi’s spectacular cameo in the film’s finale: he comes to a job interview for a position of restaurant entertainer, ignores tedious instructions of how to behave on stage, climbs up to a bandstand and performs his most acclaimed song “Hochu peremen” (I want changes):
+The film itself deserves a separate article, that is why here we will mention only Tsoi’s spectacular cameo in the film’s finale: he comes to a job interview for a position of restaurant entertainer, ignores tedious instructions of how to behave on stage, climbs up to a bandstand and performs his most acclaimed song “Khochu peremen” (I want changes):

 Needle / Игла (1988)